 Our favorite one-stop-shop is The Market, also located on St. Simons Island.
 This neighborhood market specializes in fresh-baked breads and pastries, offers local produce and quality meats, soups, sandwiches and coffee.
 Here you can purchase anything from a candy bar to specialty food items to the perfect hostess gift.
 Stock up on Sea Island merchandise like t-shirts and hats while you’re there.
 The Market is open to the public Monday–Saturday, 8:00am–3:00pm and Sunday 8:00am–2:00pm.

-Did you know?
-Sea Island is home to Georgia’s only Forbes Five-Star restaurant!
-The Georgian Room is known for its elegant atmosphere and exceptional culinary creations.
+Sea Island is also home to The Georgian Room, known for its elegant atmosphere and exceptional culinary creations.
 With a world-class wine list and dishes to delight the most adventurous of palates, the Georgian Room does not disappoint.
 It’s the perfect place to celebrate an anniversary or surprise your significant other.
-The Georgian Room is open to the public, but reservations are required.
+The Georgian Room is only open to resort guests.

 If you're an avid golfer, or simply looking to get into the sport, Sea Island's brand-new 17,000 square-foot Golf Performance Center is a state-of-the-art facility widely recognized as one of the finest golf centers in the country.
 Not only does the center overlook the beautiful St. Simons Sound, it also features six instruction and club fitting bays and a putting studio, a full-service golf club workshop, industry-leading technology for teaching and club fitting, a gym with locker rooms, indoor and outdoor meeting spaces, and more.